MuhanYu/research-summer-2023/traces/old/no_chk/readme.txt

     by the bash script, and subsequently added to the cgroup.
 The other four procs that didn't get to run initially were not added.
 Therefore, these stray procs hog up all four CPUs when the other four procs were in the cgroups, not being scheduled any runtime.
-Using the new run.sh and run2.sh elimicates this.
+Using the new run.sh eliminates this issue.

 2. Load balancing when the nprocs program is executed by schedtool or if the parent process calls sched_setschedular() (instead of the child processes